Green Thumb Revival may earn a commission for purchases made after clicking links on this page. Learn More.

 - Price: $4.58 – $4.78 per 8 qt.

 - Sources: Lowe’s, Home Depot, Target Miracle-Gro Cactus, Palm & Citrus Mix

-This mix has an organic base of forest products and sphagnum with both sand and perlite added.
+This mix has an organic base of forest products and sphagnum with added sand and perlite.
 It drains well and features a little bit of added Nitrogen, Potassium, and Phosphorous—enough to encourage growth, but not enough to burn vulnerable plants.
 The peat does make it somewhat difficult to rehydrate after the soil has completely dried (more thereon below).

 this is often a pleasant , standard mix for growers who skills to measure when a container of succulents needs water. those that tend to over-water or try to grow extra low-water plants like cacti should amend it. you’ll turn this into a grade A soil by mixing it with an equal volume of mineral materials.